segabl/pd2-sh-complements/README.md

   - Ace
     - Crit duration 18s → 12s

-*The duration for crits is a bit too long, given that part of the skill's description is wrong and you do not lose the bonus on getting hit.*
+*The duration for crits seems a bit too long since you do not lose the bonus on getting hit.*

 ### Fugitive